FZJ-INM1-BDA/voluba/user_docs/alignment.md

 ![snippet](images/transformation.png)

-If you didn't specify the voxel resolution in your NIfTI header, VoluBA assumes 1 mm voxel resolution.
+If you didn't specify the voxel resolution in your NIfTI header, voluba assumes 1 mm voxel resolution.
 In this case, you need to scale the volume to its actual resolution.
 For example, if the resolution of the incoming volume is 100 μm, scale it down by 0.1.
 You can also adjust the scale for each axis separately by ticking off `Isotropic`.

 Whenever you want to secure a transformation parameter, click on the lock.
 This locks the value so that it cannot be changed, for example by interactive manipulation.
 You can also fix all settings by clicking the lock on the top right next to the volume filters.
 It is useful to prevent you from accidentally changing the transformation parameters when inspecting the alignment.

 ## Interactive translation and rotation

 As mentioned above you can adjust the incoming volume's position and orientation by entering values into the **Transform Incoming Volume** dialog.
-Additionally, VoluBA allows direct manipulation of the input data's position and orientation using the mouse pointer.
+Additionally, voluba allows direct manipulation of the input data's position and orientation using the mouse pointer.
 The position is changed by clicking & dragging the incoming volume in any of the orthogonal views.
 By pressing shift while clicking & dragging, a rotation is applied.

 ![gif](gifs/transform.gif)